AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

     A converted string is returned.

--   Example: The following example converts the logstash string.
+-   Example: Convert the logstash string.

     Raw log entry: